zscaler/zpa-terraform-consul-webinar/README.md

 # Zscaler Private Access Terraform & Consul Webinar - Zero Touch App Delivery with ZPA, Terraform & Consul

 This repository will provision Zscaler Private Access App Connector, Consul & NGINX servers in AWS.
-Optionally, you can also deploy a Vault Cluster in store the API credentials, so Consul can authenticate to the ZPA Cloud.
+Optionally, you can also deploy a Vault Cluster to store your ZPA API credentials, so Consul can authenticate to the ZPA Cloud.

 # Demo Video